 If you invest in shares of our common stock in this offering, you will experience immediate dilution to the extent of the difference between the initial public offering price per share you pay in this offering and the pro forma as adjusted net tangible book value per share of our common stock upon completion of this offering.
-After giving effect to (1) the 2.87-for-1 stock split of our common stock and the 2.87-for-1 stock split of our restricted nonvoting common stock effected on April 3, 2014, and (2) the conversion of all of the outstanding shares of restricted nonvoting common stock into the same number of shares of common stock, which will occur upon the effectiveness of the registration statement of which this prospectus is a part, our net tangible book deficiency as of February 1, 2014 would have been \$128.6 million, or \$3.90 per share of common stock.
+After giving effect to (1) the -for- stock split of our common stock and the -for- stock split of our restricted nonvoting common stock effected on , 2014, and (2) the conversion of all of the outstanding shares of restricted nonvoting common stock into the same number of shares of common stock, which will occur upon the effectiveness of the registration statement of which this prospectus is a part, our net tangible book deficiency as of February 1, 2014 would have been \$128.6 million, or \$11.21 per share of common stock.
 We calculate net tangible book value or deficiency per share of our common stock by subtracting our total liabilities from our total tangible assets, and dividing the result by the number of shares of common stock.

-After giving further effect to this offering, based upon the initial public offering price of \$9.50 per share and after deducting the underwriting discounts and commissions and our estimated offering expenses, our pro forma as adjusted net tangible book deficiency as of February 1, 2014 would have been approximately \$58.3 million, or \$1.41 per share of our common stock.
-This represents an immediate decrease in as adjusted net tangible book deficiency to our existing stockholders of \$2.49 per share, and an immediate dilution of \$10.91 per share to new investors who purchase shares of our common stock in this offering.
+After giving further effect to this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and our estimated offering expenses, our pro forma as adjusted net tangible book deficiency as of February 1, 2014 would have been approximately \$ million, or \$ per share of our common stock.
+This represents an immediate decrease in as adjusted net tangible book deficiency to our existing stockholders of \$ per share, and an immediate dilution of \$ per share to new investors who purchase shares of our common stock in this offering.